Our Aim and Policy

 Uganda Rural Development and Training (URDT), Kibaale District, Uganda

-Foundation Het Bosje has been involved in various projects of URDT in Kagadi, Kibaale District, Uganda (www.urdt.net), since 2002 supporting primary and secondary school education for underprivileged girls through construction of hostels.
-In this way they are trained in a boarding school approach to become the future leaders of further developments in this rural area.
-An important part of the training is the implementation of development projects at home, in the places of origin of the students, in close collaboration with the parents (the two-generation approach).
-In the meantime, a number of young women have progressed to the African Rural University, another brainchild of the inspirational leader Mwalimu Musheshe, and after graduating and receiving their officially recognized diplomas, they have been placed in the rural sub-districts as advisers to the local governments.
-There they also support the roll out of the ongoing Pupil Managed School Farm Project by URDT.
+Foundation Het Bosje has been involved in various projects of URDT in Kagadi, Kibaale District, Uganda (www.urdt.net), since 2002: supporting primary and secondary school education for underprivileged girls through construction of hostels for the URDT Girls Schools and providing funds for running another primary school at Kanywamiyaga.
+Under the URDT programme girls are trained in a boarding school approach to become the future leaders of further developments in this rural area.
+The implementation of development projects at home, in the places of origin of the students, in close collaboration with their parents (the two-generation approach), forms an important part of their education.

 Karuna Foundation, Nepal

-In 2016, we decided to initially support the programme in one village (Naya Bazar) in the Ilam District in the East of Nepal, with a view of supporting a second village.
+Originated in the Netherlands, Karuna Foundation NL and Karuna Foundation Nepal focus through a comprehensive community development approach (Inspire2Care) on quality of life, equal rights and opportunities for children and adults with disabilities.
+In addition to this and importantly so, they pay attention to prevention of disabilities.
+In 2016 we decided to initially support the programme in one village (Naya Bazar) in the Ilam District in the East of Nepal, with a view of supporting a second village.
 Later that same year representatives of Foundation Het Bosje visited two of the projects for orientation.
 After evaluation of the first reports and in consultation with the rest of the board, we decided in 2017 to also finance activities in a second village (Shree Antu).
+At the end of 2019, a delegation from the board visited Nepal again to see with their own eyes that the project had been rolled out across Ilam District and that the local and central government had become very interested and involved.
+On the spot, a contribution was made to thinking about indicators to measure “prevention of disabilities”.
+Money was also pledged for 2020 to improve monitoring and evaluation (M&E) throughout the district.

 Alvan Tsarik, Gyumri, Armenia

-Foundation Het Bosje contributed initially to the purchase and furnishing of a building for a kindergarten and community centre in the city of Gyumri.
+Foundation Het Bosje supports the activities of alvan tsarik (https://alvantsarik.org/) since 2018.
+We contributed initially to the purchase and furnishing of a building for a kindergarten and community centre in the city of Gyumri, in the North Western part of Armenia.
 The building hosts a kindergarten that is meant to be an example for the region.
-The activities of Alvan Tsarik there mainly consist of offering a teaching method with an emphasis on more responsibility for the independent learning and thinking of pupils in the so-called pre-school age.
+The activities of Alvan Tsarik in Armenia mainly consist of offering a teaching method with an emphasis on more responsibility for the independent learning and thinking of pupils in the so-called pre-school age.
 This is in addition to ensuring adequate teaching materials and computers, as well as equipping classrooms with furniture.
-In the following years further financial support was provided to obtain an additional building and to make further improvements.

 For a pictorial overview of each of these ongoing projects, please refer to the respective Dutch pages.